 (U.K.) The college will shift its investments in fossil fuel companies within the roughly $114 million (86 million British pounds) endowment into environmental, social and governance-screened (ESG) companies.

 U Utah Building Earns LEED Gold

-After installing a 34.2-kilowatt solar array on the roof of the building that houses the university's Department of Mechanical Engineering, the building attained LEED Gold.
-Additional features include an energy-efficient air conditioning and heating system, energy-efficient elevators, and a new pedestrian walkway.
+The building that houses the university's Department of Mechanical Engineering features a 34.2 kilowatt solar electric array, an energy-efficient air conditioning and heating system, energy-efficient elevators, and a new pedestrian walkway.
 The university's Revolving Loan Fund helped to offset the cost of making these changes to the building.

 U Nottingham Divests From Fossil Fuels

 (U.K.) Any investments in coal and tars sands will be removed immediately and the university will completely divest its financial portfolio from fossil fuels within the next 12 months.
 Currently around 6 percent of the university’s $67.6 million (50 million British pounds) endowment fund is invested in the oil and gas sector.